mangecoeur/document-outline/README.md

 Trigger using `document-outline:toggle` or enable `show by default` setting.
 Single click to jump to heading in document, double click to collapse sub-headings.

+Note: for simplicity, only 'modern' UI themes are supported (i.e. not the atom-light or atom-dark themes).
+Should work for popular UI themes including One-light/dark and Atom-material.

 ## Why?